 MIA GLEASON

 has worked at the San Diego Center for Children for more than 50 years.
 As the Director of Music he harnessed the power of rhythm to help Center students adopt new ways of dealing with their anger, emotions and suffering.
 The powerful inspiration of music used for outcomes that have less to do with music and more to do with health and well-being changing the lives of children at the San Diego Center for Children, restoring trust and hope in children who have suffered trauma, abuse, or have severe behavioral and emotional challenges.
 Through music, Kata helps these children cope with their pain and destructive behaviors.
-Sund is Vice President of 100% Humane.
+Sund is Vice President of our Board of Directors.

 Henry Kagey

 Kriota received massage certification from the Chicago School of Massage Therapy, is a licensed massage therapist (LMT) in New York State.
 She holds additional certificates in Personal Training, sports massage, and bioethics.
 In her first decade of practice, sports massage and injury rehabilitation were the focus of Willberg’s massage career.
 She was a member of the AMTA’s National Sports Massage Team, and a LMT for the New York Giants football team.
 Later she worked at The Integrative Care Center affiliated with the Hospital for Special Surgery, then the Integrative Medicine Service a Memorial Sloan Kettering Cancer Center.
 At The Swedish Institute College of Allied Health Sciences, Willberg served as Chair of the Western Massage department and taught massage, anatomy/palpation, and pathology classes.
 She has taught anatomy in the dance departments of Marymount Manhattan College, Bard College, and NYU, as well as at the Center for Cartoon Studies.
 Currently she is Artist In Residence at the NYU Langone Department of Humanistic Medicine and the Center to Advance Palliative Care at Mt.
 Sinai.
+Kriota is on our Board of Directors.

 Kriota Wilberg